Sharpen drill bits with Dremel

 There is a sudden heat build-up through friction that you should get rid of.
 The heat damages the drill bit or the material, and that is why you need a lubricant to avoid that.
 Your hold protects and increases the life of your drill bit.

 Rotate the drill bit at an angle

 The Dremel drill bit has to drill in the right direction, and the drill bit should face away from the user.
-The clockwise motion is for cutting into the material, and counterclockwise is for removing the bit.
 Run the drill slowly as you pay attention to the direction the flutes of it are moving in.
+The clockwise motion is for cutting into the material, and the counterclockwise is for removing the bit.

 The direction has to allow too early into the cut material.
-The other motion makes you unscrew, and you can directly on either side of the handle, and it is above the trigger.
+The other motion makes you unscrew, and you can directly on either side of the handle, which is above the trigger.

 - Keep the drill lubricated with a coat of oil after wiping it down.
 Keep the drill bits in a cool, dry place.
 That is away from natural elements like the sun and water.

 - Dewalt dw713 vs dws713 | Are These Miter Saws Similar Enough? - November 24, 2022